-6. Other robustness checks
+6. Other Robustness Checks

-In this section, we conduct numerous checks to ensure that the impact of political donations on the IPO success is robust to alternative specification and measures of the key variables.
+In this section, we conduct a number of checks to ensure that the impact of political donations on IPO success is robust to alternative specifications and measures of the key variables.
 We begin by excluding some key industries and then employing alternative definitions of the dependent variable.

 6.1 Excluding industries

-In descriptive statistics section, we show that chemical products sector as well as the computer equipment and services sectors consist of the greatest number of political donations.
-Panels A and B of Table 8 show that our baseline results are not driven by these two industry sectors.
+In the descriptive statistics section, we show that the chemical products sector and the computer equipment and services sector account for the highest concentrations of political donations.
+Panels A and B of Table 8 show that our baseline results are not driven only by these two industry sectors.

-6.2 Accelerated Failure Time (AFT)
+6.2 Accelerated failure time (AFT)

-As a further robustness check, and the purpose of comparison, we also use the accelerated failure time (AFT), as an alternative survival model, to examine the impact of political donations on firm survival.
-In contrast with the Cox model, in the AFT method, the dependent variable is the survival time (the length of time since listing) of each firm.
-The results in Table 8 suggest that IPO firms with directors’ political contributions have longer survival time.
-The effect is amplified when the donation is from the CEO (and to a lesser extent the founder) and especially after his appointment to the firm.
+As a further robustness check, and for the purposes of comparison, we also use the accelerated failure time (AFT) as an alternative model of survival, to examine the impact of political donations on corporate survival.
+In contrast with the Cox model, in the AFT method the dependent variable is the survival time (the length of time since listing) of each firm.
+The results in Table 8 suggest that IPO firms with DPCs have longer survival times.
+The effect is amplified when the donation is made by the CEO (and, to a lesser extent, the founder) and especially if made after their appointment to the firm.

-6.3 Sarbanes-Oxley Act (SoX)
+6.3 Sarbanes–Oxley Act (SOX)

-We also consider using the SoX as an exogenous shock in our analysis.
-We find a significantly positive relation between political contributions during the SoX period and IPO premium, consistent with the view that directors’ involvement in political contributions leads to higher market valuations for IPOs.
+We also consider using the Sarbanes–Oxley Act (SOX) of 2002 as an exogenous shock in our analysis.
+We find a significantly positive relation between political contributions during the SOX period and IPO premium, consistent with the view that DPCs lead to higher market valuations for IPOs.
 Similar inferences apply to donations from non-executive (independent) directors.
-Furthermore, we document a stronger negative association between political donations and underpricing during the SoX period.
-Finally, we uncover evidence that SoX encouraged the interaction between politicians and business world (detailed results are reported in Internet Appendix).
+Furthermore, we document a stronger negative association between political donations and underpricing during the SOX period.
+Finally, we uncover evidence that SOX encouraged interaction between politicians and the business world (detailed results are reported in the Internet Appendix).

 6.4 Other robustness checks

-We also verify the sensitivity of our findings to the choice of IPO performance measures by computing our sample firms’ operating performance for 3 years after their listing.
+We also verify the sensitivity of our findings to the choice of IPO performance measures by computing our sample firms’ operating performance for three years after their listing.
 To conserve space, we only report the results of the total contributions (or Donations) as a measure of political donations.
-Following Loughran and Ritter (1997) and Hertzel et al. (2002), we use the ratio of operating income to total asset (OIBD) and the ratio of net income to total assets (ROA) as operating performance measures.
-Columns (1) and (2) report the results with ROA and OIBDA as the dependent variable in Equation (1), respectively.
-In line with the baseline finding, columns (1) and (2) indicate that individual directors’ donations are associated with better IPO performance.
+Following Loughran and Ritter (1997) and Hertzel et al. (2002), we use the ratio of operating income to total assets (OIBDA) and the ratio of net income to total assets (ROA) as operating performance measures.
+Columns 1 and 2 of Table 8 report the results with ROA and OIBDA, respectively, as the dependent variable in Equation (1).
+In line with the baseline finding, Columns 1 and 2 indicate that individual directors’ donations are associated with improved IPO performance.

-7. Additional tests
+7. Additional Tests

 7.1 The role of directors’ political ideology

-Since the development of the upper echelons theory, many studies have focused on how individual directors affect the firm policies and performance and find that top managers’ political preferences are related to tax avoidance (Christensen et al., 2014; Francis et al., 2016), conservatism (Hutton et al., 2014), compensation packages within top management teams, and corporate social responsibility (Chin et al., 2013).
-These studies suggest that Republican top managers are more conservative and risk averse to uncertainty and ambiguity, while Democratic top managers are liberals and more risk-seeking.
-In this section, we endeavor to inform this literature by studying the implications of directors’ political preferences on firms conducting IPOs.
+Since the development of upper echelons theory, many studies have focused on how individual directors affect corporate policies and performance and find that top managers’ political preferences are related to tax avoidance (Christensen et al., 2014; Francis et al., 2016), conservatism (Hutton et al., 2014), compensation packages, and corporate social responsibility (Chin et al., 2013).
+These studies suggest that Republican top managers are more conservative and risk-averse in relation to uncertainty and ambiguity, while Democratic top managers are more liberal and risk-seeking.
+In this section, we endeavor to enhance this literature by studying the implications of directors’ political preferences on firms conducting IPOs.